garyfredgiger/GalacticWarReboot/README.md

 ## If You Encounter Problems?

+If you do find a bug you can submit a new issue under this repo.

+...OR...

-If you do encounter a bug please email me at garyfredgiger@gmail.com and include in the subject line GALACTIC WAR REBOOT BUG.
+If you are unable to sumbit a new issue for some unknown reason please email me at garyfredgiger@gmail.com and include in the subject line GALACTIC WAR REBOOT BUG.
 In the email please provide a detailed description of the bug and the steps that you followed to arrive at the bug.
 If I am unable to reproduce the problem then I will not be able to fix it.

 ## Additional Notes

 I included the eclipse project file .project in this repository so you can simply import this project without having to create a new project from your cloned copy of the code.
-Some suggest it is not a good idea to include project specific files, but I thought I would be a rebel and do it anyway.